You have been assigned to a being called "The Batter". The Batter has an important mission. Be sure that it's accomplished.

 Also with Sugar, when you speak to her before fighting her, she mentions something about imagining a "huge, frightening ducky".
 After the fight, she says that the ducky has won this round.
 It doesn't make much sense at the time, but when you get to the end of the game and side with the Judge in the special ending, you'd see that the head of the Batter's monstrous form resembles a huge, frightening duck bill.

 Throughout the story, the Batter is shown to be indifferent and outright dismissive of how miserable the lives of the Elsens are, which hints at his truenature.

-There are four elements, but only three Guardians.
+There are four/five elements, but only three guardians.
 Hugo is the fourth, most likely of the Room, or at least that's what is suggested in both the game and some concept art.
-The Judge is another one, the Guardian of Zone 0, also hinted at in the game and confirmed by Word of God.
+The Judge is the fifth, the guardian of Zone 0, also hinted at in the game, and confirmed by Mortis Ghost.

 Zacharie's final line may be an allusion to the final battle, where you could potentially fight the Batter.
 Too bad it's in Latin.

 Furry Reminder: Several with The Judge.
 At the beginning of the game, he talks about how cats like to rub against people's legs and purr, and eats cat food.
 Later, you see him looking at a cat food ad.

 Gainax Ending: While the official and special endings make sense on their own and tie in with the game perfectly well, if you manage to get the secret ending, it is revealed the whole game was planned by space apes so that they could build factories in the purified zones to fight flying brains.
 Yeah.